Which ABC license holders are eligible to participate?

 Can a retailer or tavern sell fewer than six (6) miniatures of spirits or wine for off-premises consumption?

 Yes.
 This restriction only applies to Class A liquor stores.

 Can I sell kegs of beer, wine and spirits to customers?

 Yes.
 Beer, wine and spirits can all be sold in kegs to customers for off-premises consumption.

 Am I permitted to include free hand sanitizer products with an alcoholic beverage carry-out or delivery order?

-Can restaurants and taverns allow their trained bartenders to pre-mix cocktails in large batches and sell them for carry-out or delivery ?
+Can licensees allow their trained bartenders to pre-mix cocktails in large batches and sell them for carry-out or delivery ?

 Yes, provided any beverages containing spirits are not placed in a reusable container that patrons are permitted to bring back to the establishment for re-fill (growlers) and are not advertised to the public as either growlers or crowlers.

-Are restaurants and taverns that hold a brew pub, wine pub, or distillery pub endorsement permitted to sell and deliver for off-premises consumption alcoholic beverages that are not manufactured on the licensed premises?
+Are licensees that hold a brew pub, wine pub, or distillery pub endorsement permitted to sell and deliver for off-premises consumption alcoholic beverages that are not manufactured on the licensed premises?

 What is defined as a closed container?